 Abstract Review Process

-All abstracts are reviewed by the Conference Content Advisory Group (volunteers representing conference attendees) and scored based on the following criteria:
+All abstracts are reviewed by the Many Faces Conference Content Advisory Group (CCAG-volunteers representing conference attendees) and scored based on the following criteria:

 - Involves a safety net provider such as a Community Health Center

-We will notify those accepted for presentation by May 15, 2018.
-If your abstract is accepted, we will confirm your availability and ask you to sign a contractual agreement, disclosures, and various forms as needed for offering continued education credits.
+If your abstract is accepted, we will confirm your availability and ask you to sign a contractual agreement, disclosures and various forms as needed for offering continuing education credits.

-- All presenters will be required to sign a contractual agreement and submit a conflict of interest form and other documents.
-Due date is forthcoming.
+- All presenters will be required to sign a contractual agreement and submit a conflict of interest form and other documents by the deadline given.